cchitsiang/awesome-stars/README.md

 - [prebid/prebid-server](https://github.com/prebid/prebid-server) - Open-source solution for running real-time advertising auctions in the cloud.
 - [gptscript-ai/gptscript](https://github.com/gptscript-ai/gptscript) - Build AI assistants that interact with your systems
 - [apernet/OpenGFW](https://github.com/apernet/OpenGFW) - OpenGFW is a flexible, easy-to-use, open source implementation of GFW (Great Firewall of China) on Linux
-- [usememos/memos](https://github.com/usememos/memos) - An open-source, self-hosted note-taking service.
-Your thoughts, your data, your control — no tracking, no ads, no subscription fees.
 - [seaweedfs/seaweedfs](https://github.com/seaweedfs/seaweedfs) - SeaweedFS is a fast distributed storage system for blobs, objects, files, and data lake, for billions of files!
 Blob store has O(1) disk seek, cloud tiering.
 Filer supports Cloud Drive, xDC replicatio
 - [alauda/alb](https://github.com/alauda/alb) - ALB (Another Load Balancer) is a Kubernetes Gateway powered by OpenResty with years of production experience from Alauda.
 - [nikolaydubina/go-recipes](https://github.com/nikolaydubina/go-recipes) - 🦩 Tools for Go projects